Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns: Related Work

 \subsection{Noise Alleviation}

-In the literature, work exists that aims to alleviate the noise of skeleton-based action sequences.
-For example, \cite{2016_eccv_st_lstm} proposed a gate in a recurrent neural network to specifically address noise and \cite{ji2018skeleton} partitioned the skeleton of a human body into different parts and used a part's representation to reduce the noise from a single joint.
+In the literature, work exists that aims to alleviate the noise of skeleton-based action sequences, \eg{}, \cite{2016_eccv_st_lstm} proposed a gate in a recurrent neural network to address noise and \cite{ji2018skeleton} partitioned the skeleton of a human body into different parts and used a part's representation to reduce the noise from a single joint.

-In human motion prediction, Mao \etal applied a discrete cosine transform (DCT) to reduce the noise within the motion trajectories~\cite{2019_iccv_mao_dct}.
-Similarly, our proposed encoding also receives inspirations from~\cite{2019_iccv_mao_dct} and DCTs; however, our approach is very different.
+In human motion prediction, Mao \etal{} applied a discrete cosine transform (DCT) to reduce the noise within the motion trajectories~\cite{2019_iccv_mao_dct}.
+Similarly, our proposed encoding also receives inspirations from~\cite{2019_iccv_mao_dct} and DCTs; however, our approach is different.
 In~\cite{2019_iccv_mao_dct}, to separate signals of different frequencies, the motion trajectory was firstly mapped to the frequency domain.
-Subsequently, the graph model processed the signals in the frequency domain.
+Then, the graph model processed the signals in the frequency domain.
 In contrast, skeleton-based action recognizers are usually designed to process motion trajectories in the temporal domain.
-We empirically evaluated that first converting the signals from the temporal to the frequency domain, followed by using the transformed signals, leads to a plunge of accuracy, reducing more than 10\% according to our empirical studies.
+We evaluated that first converting the signals from the temporal to the frequency domain, followed by using the transformed signals, leads to a plunge of accuracy, reducing more than 10\% according to our experiment.

 We instead propose an encoding mechanism that facilitates disentangling sequences into different frequencies.
 At the same time, the encoding is still in the temporal domain rather than in the frequency domain.
 The proposed encodings are thus compatible with many existing models.